KevinKuchinski/PCR_strainer/README.md

   assay</b> : The name of the assay from the -assay file

-  <b>targets_detected</b> : The number of reference sequences in the -genomes file that were analyzed by thermonucleotideBLAST

-  <b>targets_total</b> : The total number of reference sequences in the -genomes file

-  <b>perc_detected</b> : Percentage of reference sequences analyzed by tntblast; missed reference sequences either indicate poor-quality sequences in the -genomes file or sequences with extreme divergence from the assay oligonucleotides

   <b>oligo</b> : Forward primer, reverse primer, or probe

-  <b>oligo_name</b> : The name of the oligo provided in the -assay file

   <b>oligo_seq</b> : The sequence of the oligo provided in the -assay file

-  <b>oligo_site_variant</b> : The sequence of the hypothetical oligo that would be a perfect match for this oligo target site variant
+  <b>oligo_site_variant</b> : The sequence of the hypothetical oligo that would be a perfect match for the target location in the reference sequence

-  <b>errors</b> : The number of nucleotide errors between this row's oligo and this row's target site variant ; this includes gaps and the total number of unannealed nucleotides (including those with complementary base pairing impacted by nearby mismatches)
+  <b>oligo_errors</b> : The number of nucleotide errors between this row's oligo and this row's target site variant ; this includes gaps and the total number of unannealed nucleotides (including those with complementary base pairing impacted by nearby mismatches)

-  <b>count</b>: The number of reference sequences with this row's oligo site variant
+  <b>target_count</b>: The number of reference sequences with the indicated oligo site variant

-  <b>perc_of_detected</b> : Percentage of detected reference sequences with this row's oligo site variant; this row's value is used for by -threshold option
+  <b>detected_targets</b> : The number of reference sequences in the -genomes file that were detected and analyzed by thermonucleotideBLAST

-  <b>perc_of_total</b> : Percentage of total reference sequences with this row's oligo site variant
+  <b>total_targets</b> : The total number of reference sequences in the -genomes file

+  <b>perc_detected</b> : detected_targets as a percentage of total_targets

+  <b>perc_of_detected</b> : target_count as a percentage of detected_targets

+  <b>perc_of_total</b> : target_count as a percentage of total_targets

 ## missed_report
 The missed_report provides the name of target reference sequences in the -genomes files that were not aligned by thermonucleotideBLAST.
 PCR_strainer provides the headers of these missed targets for trouble-shooting assays with high percentages of missed targets.
 These targets are generally either a) poor quality and contain too many Ns in/around the oligo target sites, or b) too divergent from the oligos.